Samvel Aleksanyan

 Samvel Limindri Aleksanyan (Armenian: Սամվել Լիմինդրի Ալեքսանյան; born August 19, 1968, Yerevan, Armenian SSR), former deputy of the National Assembly of Armenia, oligarch and businessman.

 Biography

 Samvel Aleksanyan was born on August 19, 1968, in Yerevan.
 He attended Yerevan School No. 112 and served in the Soviet army from 1988 to 1990.
-In 1990 worked as a skilled worker in a factory producing sanitation technologies.
-In 1993 he was head of a production unit of metal constructions.
-For the past decade he has had his own business.
-From 2003-2007 he was a deputy in the NA.
+In 1990, he worked as a skilled worker in a factory producing sanitation technologies.
+In 1993, he was head of a production unit of metal constructions.
+For the past decade, he has had his own business.
+From 2003-2007, he was a deputy in the NA.
 He was a member of the NA Standing Committee on Financial-Credit, Budgetary and Economic Affairs.
 He was a member of the parliament from the Republican Party that has been in power for almost fifteen years.

 He is married and has seven children.

 Business activity

 Although the Armenian Constitution prohibits members of the National Assembly from engaging in business activities, Aleksanyan owns several large companies.
 In the 2013 "Declaration of Assets by High-Ranking Officials" published by the Ethics Commission of High-Ranking Officials, Aleksanyan declared assets totaling 4,123,000,000 drams, while his wife declared 15,103,450,000 drams in registered property.
 Some newspapers have questioned these figures, suggesting they are significantly understated.

 Aleksanyan is also Armenia's "sugar oligarch" who controls the import of this staple.
 In addition to being one of the largest food importers, he also owns a large supermarket chain.
 Aleksanyan's economic interests are said to be one of the major obstacles for Carrefour's operations in Armenia.
 One of the most recent news analyses indicates that "the key concern of Armenian oligarchs is that Carrefour is an importer of some goods and can undermine their monopolies by selling goods at low prices".